joantolos/blog/content/blog/checked_vs_unchecked_exceptions.md

 These are exceptions that don't go against the correct program execution, in principle... an arithmetic exception, an array growing uncontrollably or the famous (infamous) null pointer exception.

-They can also be used to explicit your program domain like sending a User not found exception if you are trying to search for an user, or more specific logics.
+They can also be used to explicit your program domain like sending a "user not found exception" if you are trying to search for an user, or more specific logics.
 Used in that sense, these exceptions provide intent and context to the code, making it more easy to read and follow.

 ## Diferences